-NURS 126 - Adult Health Nursing Clinical Credit Hours: 3
+NURS 126-Adult Health Nursing Clinical Credit Hours: 3

 Prerequisite: Acceptance to Year One of the Nursing (PN) program.
-Basic nursing concepts utilizing current standards and evidence-based best practices are applied to the acute clinical setting.
-The student will provide nursing care to the client and family with altered health status, while evaluating laboratory and diagnostic findings, medication effectiveness and client responses.
+Basic nursing concepts utilizing current standards and evidence-based best practices are applied to the acute clinical setting and clinical simulation.
+The student will provide culturally sensitive nursing care to the client and family with altered health status, while evaluating laboratory and diagnostic findings, dosage calculation, medication effectiveness and client responses.
 This is a pass/fail course.

-NURS 128 - Adult Health III Credit Hours: 2
+NURS 128-Adult Health III